Ross65536/FEUP-LPOO/README.md

 João Carlos Oliveira Lago | ID: up201504374 | Email: up201504374@fe.up.pt

 ### Setup
-This project was developed in Android Studio with gradle support, so that's the easiest way to compile and run this project:
+This project was developed in Android Studio with gradle for the dependencies, so that's the easiest way to compile and run this project:

 1 - Download android studio.